This indispensable book includes:

 Because it is clear that eating Vitamin K is important to users of Coumadin® (warfarin), I don't try to eliminate it from the diet completely.
 (See my column, "The Right Dose of Vitamin K.")

-For main course meal recipes, I consider those that are under 35 micrograms of Vitamin K to be safe.
+For main course meal recipes, I consider those that are under 30-35 micrograms of Vitamin K to be safe.
 This is a moderate amount of Vitamin K. For side dishes, anything under 15 mcg is a good guideline.
-There are some recipes that will use broccoli, cauliflower or other ingredients that are higher in Vitamin K, such as asparagus.
+There are some recipes that will use broccoli, cauliflower, or other ingredients that are higher in Vitamin K, such as asparagus.

-The ingredients are not used in large amounts and the other ingredients in the recipes are generally low in Vitamin K, so the total for the dish is not too high to eat and enjoy.
+The ingredients are not used in large amounts, and the other ingredients in the recipes are generally low in Vitamin K, so the total number of micrograms of Vitamin K in the dish is not too high to eat and enjoy.

 Thanks for writing,